wilsonyau02/SEM/README.md

+# TARUMT FOCS Website
-# TARUMT 202305 BACS3003 Software Evolution and Maintenance Assignment 🛠️
+> 202305 BACS3003 Software Evolution and Maintenance Assignment 🛠️

 This assignment project aims to reengineer the previous TARUMT FOCS website, incorporating new specified requirements.